 |Refugee Status||Domestic Violence|

-The PRAPARE Implementation and Action Toolkit is now freely available online and contains resources, best practices, and lessons learned to help guide interested users in each step of the implementation process, ranging from implementation strategies and workflow diagrams to Electronic Health Record templates and sample reports to examples of interventions to address the social determinants of health.
+The PRAPARE Implementation and Action Toolkit is now freely available online as of September 2016 and contains resources, best practices, and lessons learned to help guide interested users in each step of the implementation process, ranging from implementation strategies and workflow diagrams to Electronic Health Record templates and sample reports to examples of interventions to address the social determinants of health.

 To support the rising demand in PRAPARE, we will offer a free PRAPARE Train the Trainer Academy to build the knowledge and capacities of health center member organizations (e.g., state Primary Care Associations, Health Center Controlled Networks, etc.) to support their health centers in PRAPARE implementation and use PRAPARE data for state policy and transformation initiatives.
 Please read the application for more information.